Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Eigenvector correlations from supersymmetry

 \paragraph{Saddle-point approximation.} Keeping in mind the huge dimension $N$ of the considered Hilbert space and the fact that we will eventually take the limit $N\to\infty$, the remaining integral over the supermatrices $R_\alpha$ can be evaluated using a saddle-point approximation \cite{ben99, mir00, haa10}.
 The reason is that the exponent in~\eqref{eq:AvgRsvAfterSuperInt} is a sum of $N$ very similar terms, so that the exponential is strongly peaked around the global maximum of the real part of its argument and/or highly oscillatory except at points where its imaginary part becomes stationary.
 Hence the dominant contributions arise from the steepest saddle points in the complex, multidimensional $R$ plane, where the first variation of the exponent vanishes.
 Computing this first variation and multiplying by the matrix $\ptst^2 \sigma^2$, we obtain the saddle-point equation

 To find the saddle points, we first look for diagonal solutions of this equation and consider one component $\hat R(E^0_\mu, z^\pm)$ of $R_\mu$, explicitly indicating the dependence of the solution on both the unperturbed and perturbed energy levels.
-Any further solutions can be generated from diagonal ones by means of the (pseudo)unitary symmetry transformation introduced below Eq.~\eqref{eq:AvgRsvAfterHInt} \cite{haa10}.
-Next, we substitute the variances $(\sigma_{\alpha\beta})^2$ according to Eq.~\eqref{eq:VarV} with $F(n)$ as specified there, and we make use of the assumption that the energy levels are very dense and approximately uniformly distributed, so that the density of states is essentially $\lvsp^{-1}$ (cf. (\ref{x2})).
-Hence, we can approximate the sum on the right-hand side of~\eqref{eq:U2SaddleEq} by an integral and arrive at
+Any further solutions can be generated from diagonal ones by means of the (pseudo)unitary symmetry transformation introduced below~\eqref{eq:AvgRsvAfterHInt} \cite{haa10}.
+Next, we substitute the variances $(\sigma_{\alpha\beta})^2$ from~\eqref{eq:VarV} with $F(n)$ as specified there, and we make use of the assumption that the energy levels are very dense and approximately uniformly distributed, so that the density of states is essentially $\lvsp^{-1}$ [cf.\ discussion below~(\mref{1})].
+Provided that the summands on the left-hand side of~\eqref{eq:U2SaddleEq} are slowly varying with $\alpha$, which -- as will become clear below -- is satisfied for $\delta \ll 1$ [cf.~Eq.~(\mref{15}) and Sec.~\ref{sec:RandMatEns:SmallParameter}], we can approximate the sum by an integral and arrive at

-In fact, given the assumed homogeneity of the spectrum, the solution will only depend on the energy difference $z^\pm - E^0_\mu$, \ie, $\hat R(E_\mu^0, z^\pm)$ can be rewritten in the form $\hat R(z^\pm - E^0_\mu)$.
+In fact, given the assumed homogeneity of the spectrum, the solution will only depend on the energy difference $z^\pm - E^0_\mu$, i.e., $\hat R(E_\mu^0, z^\pm)$ can be rewritten in the form $\hat R(z^\pm - E^0_\mu)$.
 This simplifies the equation further, resulting in the convolution-type relation

-Unfortunately, no general solution to the saddle-point equation~\eqref{eq:U2SaddleEqInt} is known to us.
-However, analytic solutions are available in the limiting cases of large and small bandwidth (or, equivalently, weak and strong perturbations).

-\paragraph{Large perturbation bandwidth.} Provided that the typical scale of the integrand in Eq.~\eqref{eq:U2SaddleEqInt} is much smaller than $ \lvsp\, B$, where $B$ is the bandwidth introduced above Eq.~\eqref{B'}, the band profile is essentially constant in the relevant regime, $F(\lvert E \rvert / \lvsp) \approx 1$.
-Using this approximation in the corresponding integral, we find